Skip to content

 Data imported as custom attribute

-If you are seeing a piece of default user data (for example, email or first_name) imported as a custom attribute, check the case and spacing of your CSV file.
+If a piece of default user data (such as email or first_name) is imported as a custom attribute, check the case and spacing of your CSV file.
 For example, First_name would be imported as a custom attribute, while first_name would be correctly imported into the “first name” field on a user’s profile.

 HOW HELPFUL WAS THIS PAGE?